-The Dog Control Officer 2 exercises working (lead work) supervision over the Dog Control Officer 1, and the Dog Shelter Attendant.
-This is a non-supervisory classification distinguished from the Director of Dog Control who exercises administrative supervision of the entire Dog Control Department.
-The Dog Control Officer 2 is distinguished from the lower level Dog Control Officer 1 who responds to complaints and enforces ordinances and has no working supervisor (lead work) responsibilities.
+The Animal Control Officer 2 exercises working (lead work) supervision over the Animal Control Officer 1, Animal License Enforcement Officer and administrative staff.
+This is a non-supervisory classification distinguished from the Animal Services Manager who exercises administrative supervision of the entire Division.
+The Animal Control Officer 2 is distinguished from the lower level Animal Control Officer 1 who responds to complaints and enforces ordinances and has no lead work responsibilities.

 Duties may include but are not limited to the following:

-- Assigns tasks and monitors the work of the Dog Control Shelter Attendant and the Dog Control Officer 1, as directed by the Director of Dog Control.
+- Assigns tasks and monitors the work of the Animal License Enforcement Officer, Animal Control Officer 1 and administrative staff as directed by the Animal Control Field Supervisor or division manager.